 I’ve had better luck buying cilantro as a transplant and then letting its seeds self-sow for future plants.
 To do this, you allow the tall stalk to form flowers and then convert into seeds.
 Those seeds will fall and begin to sprout when the time is right — usually when the soil temperature is low.
-My best cilantro, in fact, usually starts to sprout in January, believe it or not.
+My best cilantro, in fact, usually starts to sprout in January.

 Do you have any tips for growing these annual herbs?
 Leave a comment below!

 Subscribe here for my best tips to plan your garden in just 7 days -- all for FREE.